niejn/tinyFIX/README.md

 **Timestamp precision :** API provides seconds, milliseconds and microseconds.
 The specified precision will apply to tag 52 and tag 60.

 **Repeating groups	:** APIs allow generation and parsing of repeating groups.
-You basically need to specify an index when using getTagValue method.
+You basically need to specify an index when using getTagValue to get a repeating group value.
+When building them , you can use setTag with an index or just use appendTag.
+Index values are 1-based.

 **Timeouts/Async   :** Currently does not support async APIs however FixTcpTransport class methods connect/accept/send/recv methods support timeout values.
 Timeout for sending and receiving FIX messages can be specified by setting fixSession.fixTransport.netwrokTimeoutInSeconds.